-Plausibility: Biologic plausibility refers to the concept that a relationship between an exposure and an adverse health outcome can be attributed to causation based on existing biomedical and epidemiological knowledge.
-In the above report, some of the research into the mechanism of action and varied outcomes after TCE, PCE, benzene, and vinyl chloride exposures were detailed.
-Specifically, the chemicals are metabolized into toxic intermediates that can cause DNA damage and chromosomal aberrations, which are mechanisms known to contribute to carcinogensis.
-There have been several epidemiological studies performed for the chemicals at issue here.
-Given this abundant evidence, it is my opinion that the biologic plausibility standard has been met with regards to exposure and bladder cancer.
+Biologic plausibility refers to the concept that a relationship between an exposure and an adverse health outcome can be attributed to causation based on existing biomedical and epidemiological knowledge.
+In the above report, some of the research into the mechanism of action of TCE and damage to dopaminergic neurons was detailed.
+There is now abundant evidence that TCE induces PD in animal models and that TCE causes PD in humans.
+It is therefore my opinion that the biologic plausibility standard has been met with regards to TCE exposure and PD.